Tundra of North America: Climate

 The tundra is characterized by a harsh, frost-laden landscape with negative temperatures, a lack of precipitation and nutrients, and extremely short seasons.
 In the winter it is cold and dark, and in the summer when the snow and the top layer of permafrost melt, it is very soggy and the tundra is covered with marshes, lakes, bogs, and streams.
 Spring and fall are only short periods between winter and summer.
 In the peak of winter, average temperatures can reach −30 °F. In arctic regions, there generally is not a great difference between daytime highs and nighttime lows, as the sun generally never rises or simply hangs briefly on the horizon.
 Summers in the tundra, on the other hand, is very short, in some locations only lasting a few weeks.
 Daily temperatures can reach up to 60 °F but overnight lows go down into the 30s, 20s, or lower, depending on the region.
 This results in daily average temperatures coming out to around 50 °F. It may rain or snow, and frost still occurs.
 The average annual temperature is −18 °F. Nights can last for weeks, and when the sun barely rises during some months in the winter, the temperature can drop to −94 °F. During the summer the sun shines almost 24 hours a day.
 Temperatures can get up to 54 °F but it can get as cold as 37 °F. Average summer temperatures range from 37 °F to 60 °F. The tundra is very much like a desert in terms of precipitation.
 Yearly average precipitation varies by region, but generally, there is only about 6–10 in of precipitation per year, and in some regions, it can have up to 20 in.
 This precipitation usually falls in the form of light, fluffy snow.

+For more information about the tundra climate, look at this article.